This is the fourth post in my “2018 Roundup” series. For an index of all entries, please see my blog entry for Q1.

 Additional flags have been added over time, so we must be careful to only set flags that are supported by the version of Windows on which we’re running.

-We could have set some of these policies by calling the SetProcessMitigationPolicy API.
-Unfortunately this API is designed for a process to use on itself once it is already running.
-This implies that there is a window of time between process creation and the time that the process enables its mitigations where an attack could occur.
+is a window of time between process creation and the time that the process enables its mitigations where an attack could occur.

-Fortunately, Windows provides a second avenue for setting process mitigation flags: These flags may be set as part of an attribute list in the STARTUPINFOEX structure that we pass into CreateProcess.
+Fortunately, Windows provides a second avenue for setting process mitigation flags: These flags may be set as part of

 Perhaps you can now see where I am going with this: The launcher process enables us to specify process mitigation flags for the browser process at the time of browser process creation, thus preventing the aforementioned window of opportunity for attacks to occur!